CodePushGo/website/src/content/blog/en/update-your-capacitor-apps-seamlessly-using-capacitor-updater.md

 ### Follow the CLI guidance

-From a command line, directly into the root of your Capacitor app, run:
+From a command line, directly into the root of your React Native app, run:

 `npx @capgo/cli@latest init`
-To install the CodePushGo into your Capacitor app, the CLI will walk you through the process of setting up your app with CodePushGo.
+To install the CodePushGo into your React Native app, the CLI will walk you through the process of setting up your app with CodePushGo.

 If you want to do it manually, you can follow the steps below.